MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link.md

 - Linking or unlinking the Dataverse environment to Azure Synapse Analytics and/or Azure Data Lake Storage Gen2 in your Azure Subscription.
 - Continuous replication of tables to Azure Synapse Analytics and/or Azure Data Lake Storage Gen2 in your Azure Subscription.
-- Initial write, followed by incremental writes for data and metadata.
-- Replication of both standard and custom tables.
-- Replication of create, update, and delete (CUD) transactions.
+- Replication of both standard and custom tables as well as create, update, and delete (CUD) transactions.
-- Continuous snapshot updates for large analytics scenarios.
+- Few clicks to process, transform, and visualize your data in Azure Synapse Analytics.
+- Serverless data lake exploration, data integration, and big data processing in Azure Synapse Analytics.
-- Facilitated metadata discovery and interoperability between data producers and consumers such as Azure Synapse Analytics, Power BI, Azure Data Factory, Azure Databricks, and Azure Machine Learning.
+- Facilitated metadata discovery and interoperability between data producers and consumers such as Apache Spark, Power BI, Azure Data Factory, Azure Databricks, and Azure Machine Learning.

 The Azure Synapse Link for Dataverse service supports initial and incremental writes for table data and metadata.
 Any data or metadata changes in Dataverse are automatically pushed to the Azure Synapse metastore and Azure Data Lake, depending on the configuration, without any additional action.
 This is a push, rather than pull, operation.
 Changes are pushed to the destination without you needing to set up refresh intervals.